RenderKit/embree/README.txt

 generate optimized code for.
 We recommend to enable TARGET_SSE41, TARGET_AVX, and TARGET_AVX2 if you want to use Embree on standard CPUs, and you have to enable TARGET_XEON_PHI if you want to use Embree on Xeon Phi.
-You need at least ICC 11.1 or GCC 4.4 to enable AVX and ICC 12.1 or GCC 4.7 to enable AVX2.
+You need at least Intel Compiler 11.1 or GCC 4.4 to enable AVX and Intel Compiler 12.1 or GCC 4.7 to enable AVX2.
 Now press c (for configure) and g (for generate) to generate a Makefile and leave the configuration.
 The code can be compiled by executing make.

       make